4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 the IMU's accelerometer measurements and the known direction of the gravitational field.
 When the AINS is operated in this mode, we call it a `Vertical Reference Unit` (VRU).

+``smsfusion`` provides Python implementations of a few INS algorithms, including:

+* :class:`~smsfusion.benchmark.StrapdownINS`: Simple strapdown INS algorithm, where the IMU measurements are integrated without incorporating any additional aiding measurements.
+  The PVA estimates will therefore drift over time and quickly diverge from their true values.
+  This class is primarily used for PVA propagation in other aided INS algorithms.
+* :class:`~smsfusion.benchmark.AidedINS`: Aided INS algorithm based on the `multiplicative extended Kalman filter` (MEKF).

 Measurement data
 ----------------